StrollApp/beta-testing-handbook/BetaTestingHandbook.md

 **While testing, you can try to**

 1. Use the app like you would if you were a regular user.
-    a.
-Search for places you normally visit.
+    1. Search for places you normally visit.
-    b.
-Try different safety settings (which you can change by tapping the gear icon on the top right corner).
+    2. Try different safety settings (which you can change by tapping the gear icon on the top right corner).
-    c.
-Try generating routes in Berkeley with Stroll and walk there.
+    3. Try generating routes in Berkeley with Stroll and walk there.
 2. Go wild and try to break the app with unexpected edge cases.

 **When walking with Stroll,**